 Capitalized exploration and evaluation costs for a project are classified as such until the project demonstrates technical feasibility and commercial viability.
 Upon demonstrating technical feasibility and commercial viability, and subject to an impairment analysis, capitalized exploration and evaluation costs are transferred to mineral property costs within mineral properties, plant and equipment.
-Technical feasibility and commercial viability generally coincide with the establishment of proven and probable reserves; however, this determination may be impacted by management's assessment of certain modifying factors.
+Ongoing exploration costs as well as evaluation costs that do not meet requirement for capitalizing are expensed in earnings (loss) for the period.
 Where an item of plant and equipment comprises major components with different useful lives, the components are accounted for as separate items of plant and equipment and amortized separately over their useful lives.